UMass-UAS-Salt-Marsh/marshmap/README.md

 marshes in Massachusetts.

 This package supports modeling for this project.
-It is intended to be run on the UMass Unity cluster, although all functions may be run locally if needed.
+It is intended to be run on the UMass Unity cluster using [slurmcollie](https://github.com/UMassCDS/slurmcollie), although all functions may be run locally if needed.

 This documentation is a work in progress.